 The following are the core beliefs of The Living Church Boise based on the foundational truths taught in the bible.
-All of our teaching and ministry is rooted in and flows out of these biblical doctrines.
+All of our teaching and ministry is rooted in truth from God's Word.

 The Bible is a collection of historical documents that were written by eye witnesses during the time when other eye witnesses were still alive.
 The scriptures contained within the Bible are breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, so that those who follow God may be complete and equipped for every good work.